exposit/katamoiran/_posts/2017-01-16-secrets-and-shadows.md

 * On a 10+, the best happens.
 On a 7-9, it's good but complicated.
 On a miss, it's never nothing, it's always something worse.
 * The MC's agenda, principles, and what to always say.

+I had the second and third elements, pretty much, but not the first -- since it was a generic idea -- and not the last, since how important could those be to a solo gamer?

+It only took about ten seconds of jotting down ideas for Agenda and Principles to realize just how valuable they are, *especially* solo, to provide structure and direction.

-I picked "paranormal romance" as the basis for the "vivid color" but you could easily change that by using different character building options (*The Blackbird Companion* is a great resource for this) and different Principles and Dramatic moves.
+I picked "paranormal romance", pretty much on a whim, as the basis for the "vivid color" but you could easily change that by using different character building options (*The Blackbird Companion* is a great resource for this) and different Principles and Dramatic moves.

 The core should be a pretty solid solo experience, with plenty of guidelines for what to do next and how to push the story forward.
 And I heavily refined how Currency works, to make it more solo friendly.